Art-Sells/Arells/Build-Notes.md

 - - - sellUSDC: 3% subtracted (3% amount calculated from HPMContext "$sellAmount") from USDC.
 - - Withdraw: Send your soldlAmounts worth of USDC into another exchange
 - - - USDC (Polygon) Address
-- - - Amount = soldAmount
+- - - Amount = soldAmounts
-- - - Amount to Send (subtracted from soldAmount)
+- - - Amount to Send (subtracted from soldAmounts)
 - - - Send

 ### Account